• Home

 Finishing Up

-Getting good sleep is a very serious thing and not something you should blow off lightly.
+Getting quality sleep is a very serious thing and not something you should blow off lightly.

-Not getting good rest can shorten your life in so many ways (too many to mention here, but anything that messes with brain function and your heart leads to many things).
+Not getting good rest can shorten your life in so many sneaky and unforeseen ways.
+Too many to mention here, but anything that messes with brain function and/or your heart can lead to many bad consequences.